| October 8, 2001 Significant Changes to Immigration Proposed as Part of "Anti-Terrorism"

 Please continue to check the Greenberg Traurig Business Immigration website

+to receive the most current information.
 Sweeping changes to current immigration law have been proposed as part

 of the administration’s "Mobilization Against Terrorism Act".
 This legislation,